GoogleCloudPlatform/gke-networking-recipes/ingress/istio-ingress-e2e-tls/README.md

 $ kubectl create -n istio-system secret tls echoserver-credentials --key=certs/echoserver.${DOMAIN}.com.key --cert=certs/echoserver.${DOMAIN}.com.crt
 ```

-5. Now that all the Google Cloud resources have been created you can deploy your Kubernetes resources.
-Deploy the following manifest which deploys the whereami app and service, the FrontendConfig and BackendConfig Objects, the ManagedCertificate, and Ingress resource and Istio Objects (Gateway and VirtualService).
+9. Now that all the Google Cloud resources have been created you can deploy your Kubernetes resources.
+Deploy the following manifest which deploys the echoserver app and Service, the FrontendConfig and BackendConfig Objects, the ManagedCertificate, Ingress resource and Istio Objects (Gateway and VirtualService).

 ```
 $ kubectl apply -f istio-ingress.yaml